It has been almost a month since Mum passed away. Almost a month since losing my mum.

 You Cannot Predict Death

-The last 3 weeks of Mum’s life was like a roller coaster.
+The last 3 weeks of Mum’s life was like a roller coaster ride.
 We thought we were going to lose her during her hip surgery.
 She pulled through.
 Then we thought we were going to lose her during 4 separate episodes of pulmonary edema.
 Then she started to improve.
 She was able to start eating, gain strength, sit up at the side of the bed, then get out of bed and walk again.
 Things were looking up.
 She was even wanting to play her favourite card game, Skipbo, again.
 Things were so good by week 3, the hospital told us to prepare for her move to a long-term care facility until she was strong enough to start rehab.
 The very next morning she died.

 You’ll Watch Your Parent Lose Their Dignity